Skip to content

 January 9, 1920, Mrs. Jennie Chinn Morton, Regent and Secretary-Treasurer of the Kentucky State Historical Society passed away in her home in Frankfort.

 Localtonians wish a Happy Birthday to Egypt native Henry Lawrence Faulkner, born in 1924 in Jackson County; however, some records indicate he was a native of Holland in Allen County.
 Orphaned along with ten siblings upon his mother’s death in 1926, he spent his early childhood in a Louisville children’s home and a series of foster homes.
-He became to be known as an artist, poet and an eccentric bohemian.
+He became known as an artist, poet, and eccentric bohemian.
 He made Lexington his permanent summer home and wintered in the Florida Keys.
 The Faulkner family included an odd collection of cats and a goat named Alice that always accompanied him and appeared in many of his paintings.
 Henry lived for over 57 years.

 Clay House 1971